JozsefKiss90/secret_server/README.md

 ---
 # Secret Server
 Secret Server implementation for Allmyles Full Stack Developer homework.
-By using the frontend application or the server api you can store and retrieve secrets strings in a hashed format.
+By using the frontend application or the server api you can store and retrieve secret strings in a hashed format.
 Secrets may have an expiration and can be retrieved only for a limited amount of time.

 ## 🔨 Built with
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)